Wills & Probate

 By making a will you can give certainty as to your intentions and appoint a Legal Guardian for your children where appropriate.
 Yes, you can buy a DIY pack to prepare your own will, but given the potential complexities of loosely written provisions, we believe we can work with you to produce a will that gives you and your family certainty, peace of mind and the feeling of money well spent.

-Get in touch with Gill Hall to book an appointment to see Richard Holt if you wish to either make or revisit a will you have made.
+Get in touch with Gill Hall to book an appointment to see one of our team if you wish to either make or revisit a will you have made.

 There can be few more distressing times than to experience the loss of a loved one.
 The paperwork that follows can be confusing, daunting and for some just too much at such an emotional time.